jorgemarpa/repo-template/README.md

 poetry run mkdocs build
 poetry run mkdocs serve
 ```
-This will build the documentation and creater a local view of the poge to visualize in our browser.
+This will build the documentation and creater a local view of the page to visualize in our browser.

-TO deploy the the page to Github branch with the documnetation we do
+TO deploy the the page to Github branch with the documentation we do
 ```
 poetry run mkdocs gh-deploy
 ```